pp3times/zmk-config-drift-v3-editor/PS3 Battery Pack Assembly/README.md

 <img src="images/25.jpg"><br/><br/>

-## Replacing the 4-Pin OLED with a NiceView
+## Replacing the 4-Pin OLED with a Nice!View

 26. You can replace the normal OLED with a super efficient screen famously known as the [Nice!View](https://nicekeyboards.com/nice-view/)
 <img src="images/NiceView.jpg"><br/><br/>